Wireless for Machine Learning: Review of SISO over-the-air computation

-\subsubsection{Digital Aggregation}
+If this expression is multiplied by $1/(N\sum_{k\in\calS^t}|h_{k}|^2)$ it generates the desired function from \eqref{eq:global_fadmm_iter} in expectation.
+Therefore, channel pre-equalization is not required and \ac{A-FADMM} has the advantage of avoiding device exclusion completely.
+This directly increases the training data quantity, which should improve learning performance.
+On the other hand, one could argue that the multiplication of $h_k$ leads to weak transmission signals, thereby potentially reducing the \ac{SNR} compared to channel pre-equalization.

+In addition to proposing \ac{A-FADMM}, the authors of \cite{elgabli2021harnessing} prove that the algorithm converge for convex functions under time-varying channels.
+The convergence rate is also evaluated numerically by training with the MNIST dataset.
+The results suggest that \ac{A-FADMM} converges faster than both traditional \ac{FL} with over-the-air computation as well as digital \ac{ADMM} without over-the-air computation.

+\subsection{Digital aggregation}

-Contemporary wireless transceivers are almost exclusively based on digital communication, which means that analog CoMAC schemes require customized hardware.
-A possible solution for over the air aggregation with digital transmissions is proposed in~\cite{zhu2020one}.
-The proposed protocol is based on SignSGD~\cite{bernstein2018signsgd} that uses single-bit compression of gradient descent updates.
-Specifically, each element of the user device's gradient vector $\nabla F_K(\vtW^t)$ takes one of the two values (1 or -1).
-Using the gradient vectors of all devices, the server performs an element-wise majority vote to determine the update.
+Current telecommunications infrastructure is almost exclusively designed for digital communications.
+Because of this, the implementation of analog \ac{CoMAC} in large scale networks becomes problematic.
+To avoid constructing new analog chipsets at large scale, \cite{zhu2020one} proposes an adaptation to over-the-air aggregation which would be compatible with current transceivers.
+The proposed protocol is based on 1-bit SGD~\cite{seide20141} which uses single-bit compression of gradient descent updates.
+Specifically, each element of the user devices' gradient vectors $\nabla F_k(\vtW^t)$ takes one of two values (1 or -1).
+These binary gradient vectors are combined to form an element-wise majority vote at the \ac{PS}.

-The digital \ac{CoMAC} protocol from~\cite{zhu2020one} represents signSGD gradients using one of the two \ac{BPSK} symbols.
-Because the two \ac{BPSK} waveforms are inverted from another, the wireless superposition will correctly represent the addition of +1 and -1.
+The \ac{CoMAC} protocol represents these SignSGD gradients using one of the two \ac{BPSK} symbols.
+Because the two \ac{BPSK} waveforms are inverted versions of the other, wireless superposition will correctly represent the addition of +1 and -1.
 In other words, the sum of a +1 \ac{BPSK} waveform and a -1 \ac{BPSK} waveform will be zero, given that their amplitude is identical.
-To assure identical amplitudes, truncated channel inversion (see Eq.~\eqref{eq:preequalizedsum}) is implemented using uplink power control~\cite{yates1995framework}.
+Therefore, the \ac{CoMAC} sum function would directly calculate the desired element-wise majority vote over the air.